scorixear/discord.ts-architecture/README.md

 ## TwoWayMap
 A JS.Map implementation that provides direct mapping between two pairs.
-Used inside the InteractionHandler to map ButtonInteraction IDs to buttonInteractions and SelectMenuInteraction IDs to selectMenuInteractions.
+Used inside the InteractionHandler to map ButtonInteraction IDs to buttonInteractions and AnySelectMenuInteraction IDs to selectMenuInteractions.

 ### Properties
 | Properties | Type | Description |